Photo: Laurie Clark Photography

 Angie’s Bio

-Angie’s favorite productions as a musical theatre actor have included multiple local, regional, and touring productions of Cabaret (Sally Bowles, Fraulein Kost), two different stints as Molly in Unsinkable Molly Brown, and over two hundred performances as Hattie in Allison Gregory & Steven Dietz’s beloved Go, Dog.
-Go!
-She’s had a soft spot for playing characters who are performers themselves, preferably washed-up ones: stripper Miss Electra in Gypsy (5th Avenue, alongside Judy Kaye); real-life vaudeville singer Elsie Campbell in Bootlegger (original cast, Village); rock star Jesse Dove in Citizen Ruth (Balagan Theatre workshop directed by Tony nominee Dan Knechtges); best of all, long-suffering magician’s assistant The Incomparable Rosalie in the seldom-produced Carnival (Village), which gave her the chance to get cut in half by a magician, ride around onstage in a cart pulled by a pony, and share scenes with dogs, rabbits, and boa constrictors.
-And she’s always keen to play any role where she gets to play an instrument, whether accompanying herself on accordion as a Nazi prostitute in Cabaret (5th Avenue, TUTS, regional tour) or punishing the piano Jerry Lee Lewis-style as beehived housewife and unlikely rocker Vi Petty in Buddy: The Buddy Holly Story (5th Avenue).
+Favorite AEA stage credits include multiple local and touring productions of Cabaret (Sally, Kost); two stints as Molly in Unsinkable Molly Brown; and over 200 performances as Hattie in Allison Gregory & Steven Dietz’s beloved Go, Dog.
+Go! at SCT.
+Often cast as characters who are performers themselves, Angie’s lit up the stage as Electra in Gypsy (5th Avenue, alongside Judy Kaye); vamped it up as real-life vaudeville singer Elsie Campbell in Bootlegger (original cast, Village); gotten her diva on as rock star Jesse Dove in Citizen Ruth (directed by Tony nominee Dan Knechtges); accompanied herself on accordion as Kost in Cabaret (5th Avenue, TUTS, regional tour); been cut in half onstage as The Incomparable Rosalie in Carnival (Village); and punished the piano Jerry Lee Lewis-style as beehived housewife and unlikely rocker Vi Petty in Buddy: The Buddy Holly Story (5th Avenue).

 Awards for Angie’s Work